Marilyn Monroe, Steve Jobs, and 6 Other Famous Orphans Who Helped Change the World

 John Lennon and Paul McCartney would soon become the most successful songwriters in world history, and The Beatles became the greatest band to ever perform.
 Beatles songs are still as popular today as they were 50 years ago.

-Lennon died at age 40 in New York City in 1980 when he was shot by a crazed fan.
+John Lennon died at age 40 in New York City in 1980 when he was shot by a crazed fan, and his death made front page headlines around the world.

 Early Recording of The Quarrymen